sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 2. Client Id and Client Secret

-   The Id is unique and used by Resouce Provider to identify the Client
+   The Id is unique and used by Resource Provider to identify the Client

    The secret is just like the password, will be used in the authorization code grant type, should be stored confidentially